FerRacimo/PhenoGraph/README.md

 # Running PhenoGraph

-The command line options for PhenoGraph are as follows:
+The command line options for PhenoGraph are as follows.
+The first five options (file names) are required:

     % Rscript RunPhenotype.R \
     % -g [GWAS input file name; default: NULL] \